CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-August/README.md

 Text and image content on this site is released under a CC-BY-4.0 license.

-Code and script on this site is released under a CC0 Public Domain Dedication.
+Code and scripts on this site is released under a CC0 Public Domain Dedication.